Usability Testing Toolkit for IEEE Web Publishers

 - Can you confirm the time frame and scope of the work [vendor name] performed for your organization?

 - Did you encounter any challenges or obstacles in working with [vendor name] during your project?

 - Did [vendor name] deliver your project on time, within budget, and compliant with the agreed-upon statement of work?

 - Based on your experiences, would you work with [vendor name] again?

-Past experience with IEEE (if applicable) If the vendor has worked with IEEE in the past, the Digital and Creative Innovations team or another team at IEEE may be able to help provide a reference for work that a vendor has done with them.
+Past experience with IEEE (if applicable) If the vendor has worked with IEEE in the past, the Experience Design team or another team at IEEE may be able to help provide a reference for work that a vendor has done with them.
 You can contact the team via their online form.
 Opportunity to meet for introduction Meeting with the vendor before making a decision provides a good opportunity to get to know the vendor and their planned approach for your project.
 It can also be used as a method to decide between two contending bids and see which vendor can provide better services for your project.
 Most vendors usually offer introductory meeting invitation (on non-billable time) along with their proposal that should be leveraged.